Michael Crick: Leaving Newsnight and after

 In April 2019, Crick announced he had retired from Channel 4 and ITN, stating that he was "looking forward to an exciting new life writing books again, and all sorts of other activity in journalism and other fields."
 He has since joined Mail Plus.

 In June 2022, Crick launched a Twitter account called Tomorrow's MPs, documenting the election process of parties selecting candidates in the run-up to the 2024 general election.
+He concluded that "Labour's selection processes are unfair, and verging on corrupt".
 Since then Crick has documented several seats and raised issues about the way parties conduct their election process.

 Crick regularly featured on Jacob Rees-Mogg's programme on GB News.
 In November 2023, he spoke to Neil Oliver on GB News in a segment on freedom of speech.
 During his appearance, he said that Ofcom should regulate the channel for being politically biased, saying: "I've been fighting bias in television for a very long time, and it's one of the reasons I left Channel 4 News 'cause I thought it was left-wing biased, and I think Ofcom, which is one of the weakest institutions on the planet, should get a grip on you lot.
 It's absurd that you have Tory MP, after Tory MP, after Tory MP, two leaders of the Brexit Party [as hosts], and hardly any Labour MPs – you are a right-wing channel and the rules in this country are very clear."
 Crick was subsequently removed from the programme and studio following his remarks, and later described GB News as a "right-wing propaganda channel".